MARIADB(1) MariaDB Database System MARIADB(1)

 If you have problems due to insufficient memory for large result

 sets, use the --quick option.
-This forces mysql to retrieve
+This forces mariadb to retrieve

-the entire result set and buffering it in memory before
+entire result set and buffering it in memory before displaying it.

 rather than mysql_store_result().

-Using mysql is very easy.
+Using mariadb is very easy.
 Invoke it from the prompt of your

 command interpreter as follows: